 Congratulations to all the singers and dancers your performance was spectacular!
 A special thanks goes to the musicians for their musical talent and for their time: Sonya Dockrell, Xavier Paris, Nat & the Papas – Natalia Maeso, Alex Granda, Juan Carlos Garcia, Albert Roca, Jose Gabriel Bento, Joan Frances Albacete, Albert GumĂ .

-Thanks to all the Running 4 Her team – students, teachers (especially Ester Hurtado, Laura Pons and Roser Farrus)and my own team members – your work was invaluable.
+Thanks to all the Running 4 Her team – students, teachers (especially Ester Hurtado, Laura Pons and Roser Farrus)and my own team members, as well as Albert Alguersuari – your work was invaluable.

 My deepest thanks to Ajuntament de Girona – your support, joy, energy and heart truly stands out.
 The total support of the Generalitat de Catalunya continues wonderfully – I am grateful indeed.

 Thank you also to all our sponsors and collaborators.